pierre-rouleau/pel/README.rst

     to easily keep track of changes and share them across machines.
   - No ``.emacs`` bankruptcy risk: your init.el file won't grow over time as information is stored in PEL's logic and inside your customization files.

+- **Feature Integration/Gradual Use** PEL controls installation and configuration of external packages a through the various ``pel-use-...`` customizable user-options.
+PEL provides glue logic between various packages in ways that external packages can't do alone (and would require more programming on your part).
+You can start small by activating only what you need and add more later or remove something you no longer need, all done through customization; you do not need to write code for that.

 - **Broad language / major-mode coverage** as PEL explicitly supports over 80 programming, markup, hardware description and data description languages as